Verdone/verdone.github.io/_portfolio/swe-insight.md

 ## What's this Website About?

-I wanted to make a website for exploring data structures, algorithms, and more.
+I wanted to make a website for exploring computer science topics.
 There's a lot of sections that remain unfinished, such as the portion for system design.
 In any case, I'm proud of how the sorting algorithm sections turned out.

 ## Focus on Sorting Algorithms